What is HEIF?

 More recent HEIF funding rounds have run from:

 HEIF 5: 1 August 2011 – 31 July 2015.
-Click here to read the case study submitted to HEFCE as part of the monitoring and reporting process.
+Case studies were submitted to HEFCE as part of the monitoring and reporting process.

 How can I access HEIF funding?